Layer potential operators for transmission problems on extension domains: Introduction

 \section{Introduction}

-In this note we study layer potential operators, Neumann-Poincar\'e operators, boundary layer operators and transmission problems for a fairly general class of rough (two-sided) domains, possibly with non-Lipschitz or even fractal boundaries.
+The aim of our work is to introduce a purely variational approach in order to extend the classical theory of layer potential operators, Neumann-Poincar\'e operators, boundary layer operators and transmission problems to a class of rough (two-sided) extension domains, with possibly non-Lipschitz or even fractal boundaries.
+For rectifiable boundaries a deep study of layer potential operators and related topics has been carried out in the fundamental recent books \cite{MITREAx3-I,MITREAx3-II,MITREAx3-III,MITREAx3-IV,MITREAx3-V}.
+Here we extend several basic results to a much wider class of boundaries with no rectifiability assumption.
+We work on \emph{extension domains} \cite{JONES-1981,HAJLASZ-2008}.
+They are not necessarily Lipschitz and may have fractal boundaries.

-In the classical theory of partial differential equations on smooth domains (boundary) layer potentials and Neumann-Poincar\'e operators are defined as convolutions with Green's functions and their first derivatives, see for instance \cite{FABES-1978, KHAVINSON-2006, MAZYA-1991, TRIEBEL-1992, VLADIMIROV-1971} or \cite{ANDO-2021}.
-They provide explicit representation formulas for solutions of boundary value problems, and they are fundamental tools in inverse methods, numerical analysis and certain areas of spectral theory.
+In the classical theory of partial differential equations on smooth domains, the (boundary) layer potential and Neumann-Poincar\'e operators are defined as convolutions with Green's functions and their first derivatives, see for instance \cite{FABES-1978, KHAVINSON-2006, MAZYA-1991, TRIEBEL-1992, VLADIMIROV-1971} or \cite{ANDO-2021}.
+They provide explicit representation formulas for solutions to boundary value problems, and they are fundamental tools in inverse methods, numerical analysis and certain areas of spectral theory.

-A systematic study of the classical approach to layer potentials in the context of Lipschitz domains was provided in \cite{VERCHOTA-1984}, following seminal studies on boundary value problems, \cite{JERISON-1982}, and singular integrals, \cite{CALDERON-1977, COIFMAN-1982}.
-Since then the Lipschitz case has become a standard level of generality for many applications, see for instance \cite{AMMARI-2004,AMMARI-2009, COSTABEL-1988,COSTABEL-WENDLAND-1986, DAHLBERG-1988, DAHLBERG-1990, HSIAO-2008,MCLEAN-2000,NEDELEC-2001, STEINBACH-2001}.
-A different approach was taken in \cite{BARTON-2014}, where the weak well-posedness of transmission problems was used to actually define layer potentials.
-In view of the well established use of Hilbert space methods in potential theory --- see \cite{COURANT-HILBERT-1937, CONSTANTINESCU-CORNEA-1963, DENY-LIONS-1954, WEYL-1940} for classical sources and \cite{BOULEAU-HIRSCH-1991, CHEN-FUKUSHIMA-2012, FOT94, LEJAN-1978} for later developments --- these variational definitions in \cite{BARTON-2014} are very natural.
+A systematic study of the classical approach to layer potentials in the context of Lipschitz domains was provided in \cite{VERCHOTA-1984}, following seminal studies on boundary value problems \cite{JERISON-1982}, and singular integrals \cite{CALDERON-1977, COIFMAN-1982}.
+Since then, the Lipschitz case has become a standard level of generality for many applications, see for instance \cite{AMMARI-2004,AMMARI-2009, COSTABEL-1988,COSTABEL-WENDLAND-1986, DAHLBERG-1988, DAHLBERG-1990, HSIAO-2008,MCLEAN-2000,NEDELEC-2001, STEINBACH-2001}.
+A different approach was adopted in \cite{BARTON-2014}, where the weak well-posedness of transmission problems was used to define the layer potentials for Lipschitz domains.
+In view of the well-established use of Hilbert space methods in potential theory --- see \cite{COURANT-HILBERT-1937, CONSTANTINESCU-CORNEA-1963, DENY-LIONS-1954, WEYL-1940} for classical references and \cite{BOULEAU-HIRSCH-1991, CHEN-FUKUSHIMA-2012, FOT94, LEJAN-1978} for later developments --- the variational definitions in \cite{BARTON-2014} are very natural.